Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-21-aws-cdk-cognito-use.md

 #### Authentication Service
 [GitHub Gist](https://gist.github.com/Adam-Lechnos/fc1a9ead7491b8435be9fe1777c36b98)

 The authentication service code has been discussed at length, from the previous two blog posts, we perform a deep dive into creating a testing the auth service stack.
-The code here is identical to what we previously covered went over.
+The code here is identical to what we previously covered.

 Some additional changes made to the AuthService file are as follows: